Gardener Soul

 • Improper Use of Tools: Using dirty and dull tools for pruning will damage the plant and result in infections.

-• Ignoring the Plat’s Structure: If you prune the plant randomly without any proper shape in mind, it will result in a messy plant.
+• Ignoring the Plant’s Structure: If you prune the plant randomly without any proper shape in mind, it will result in a messy plant.
 In the worst case, you may even damage the framework of the plant.

 • Cutting Too Close to the Buds: Cutting the branch too close to the buds can damage them, and cutting too far will leave unnecessary stubs.
 For a clean cut, make sure to remove just as much as needed.

 • Over-Fertilizing Instead of Pruning: Fertilizing is a sensitive aspect; you must do it wisely and properly.
 If you don’t trim the plant and keep fertilizing for growth, especially using nitrogen-heavy ones, you will be in trouble.
-It will result in a vast growth in foliage but will cost your flowers.
+It will result in a vast growth in foliage, but it will cost your flowers.

 Conclusion